-I'm a journalist in Austin, Texas, and designing at Austin Center for Design.
+I'm a designer, researcher, and writer in Austin, Texas.
 Previously, I was deputy online editor for Sojourners in Washington, DC.
 Before that, I worked in public policy & public health.
-I'm a trained anthropologist, and my work focuses on culture, tech, and religion.
+I'm a trained anthropologist, and my work focuses on culture, tech, religion, and spirituality.

 My work was featured in The New York Times and has also appeared in The Atlantic, Pacific Standard, The Washington Post, ThinkProgress, and Books & Culture.

 My favorite posture is ethnographer, tracing the evolutions of ideas and rituals through time and place.

 I co-founded Trestles, a service design consultancy for creative economies in DC and Raleigh/Durham, and co-launched Homestage, a DIY house show network in DC.

 In 2014, I spoke on collaborative solutions and "Do It Together" design models at SXSW in Austin, Texas.